dice-project/DICE-Simulation/index.md

-# DICE-Simulation
+# DICE Simulation Tool

-Simulation tool for DICE.
+The Simulation Tool for DICE.

-# Installing the Simulation Tools
+# Installing the Simulation Tool

-In Eclipse, go to `Help -> Install New Software...` and use http://dice-project.github.io/DICE-Simulation/updates as the URL for the update site.
+Yo can install the DICE Simulation Tool in Eclipse by going to `Help -> Install New Software...` and using http://dice-project.github.io/DICE-Simulation/updates as the URL for the update site.

+**To install the DICE Simulation Tool from scratch, checkout [our wiki](https://github.com/dice-project/DICE-Simulation/wiki) for more installation methods.**